 - Robotics Technician

 Through MCC’s Mechatronics certificate, you’ll learn the most current processes and techniques, work on new, high-tech equipment, and participate on team projects that simulate industry scenarios.
-You may also earn course credit based on prior learning.
-Find out if you qualify.

 The program weaves classroom learning with hands-on experience in the operation and maintenance of electro-mechanical-computer controlled systems found in today’s automated manufacturing environments.
 Through MCC’s reputation for excellence in technical education and our partnerships with industry leaders you’ll be more than ready for this growing job market.